 The man smiles.
 “I own the joint,” he growls.

 Pink should not growl.
 Unless pink is pussy and – well – that shouldn’t growl, either.
 It’s okay for a woman to growl, if she’s on top and working some primal sexual angle that has a big payday for me.
 That’s definitely okay.
 I guess what I’m saying is that guys wearing pink shouldn’t – fuck that!
-Guys shouldn’t wear pink, period!
+Guys shouldn’t wear pink, period.

 The growing noise in the bar pulls my thoughts away from pink.
 Shouts.
 Angry shouts.
 I pick out several comments that typically start fights ending with the use of a firearm.
 It occurs to me that I have made a teensy mistake.